BinaryBeast/BinaryBeast_API_Node.js/README.md

 		if(response.result != 200) {
 			console.error(response);
 		} else for(var x in response.list) {
-			//console.log(response.list) to see the entire object obviously, there is a lot of information available about each tournamet console.log(response.list[x].title);
+			//console.log(response.list) to see the entire object obviously, there is a lot of information available about each tournament console.log(response.list[x].title);
 		}
 	});